awsdocs/application-auto-scaling-user-guide/doc_source/setup-awscli.md

    default output format = json
    ```

-   For a list of available AWS Regions, see [Application Auto Scaling Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/as-app.html) in the *Amazon Web Services General Reference*\.
+   For a list of available AWS Regions, see [Application Auto Scaling regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/as-app.html) in the *Amazon Web Services General Reference*\.

 1. To confirm that the AWS CLI profile is configured correctly, run the following command in a command window\.